ASTM F-138 stainless steel, ASTM F-136 titanium, Niobium

 Surely you have heard many body jewelry companies make a fuss over the materials their products are made of.
 In fact, organizations like the Association of Professional Piercers (APP) even maintain standards on acceptable materials for both new and healed piercings.
 There are all sorts of coined terms companies throw around when describing their jewelry, but what does it all really mean?

 With a multitude of different materials used in body jewelry nowadays: metals, woods, plastics, glass, porcelain, stones (the list could go on); it’s difficult to keep track of it all.
 What can be autoclaved?
 Which could induce an allergic reaction?
-Which tends to harbour bacteria?
+Which tends to harbor bacteria?
 Let’s take a look at a few specific metals: ASTM F-138 stainless steel, ASTM F-136 titanium, and Niobium.
 Let’s find out what all those numbers stand for and where those industry standards come from.

 ASTM stands for American Society for Testing and Materials and their standards are used around the world to improve product quality, enhance safety, facilitate market access and trade, and build consumer confidence.
 Their criteria for an implant grade rating is based on the presence or lack of presence of certain elements.
 If the ASTM has not rated the metal that is going into your fresh piercing, you probably don’t want it there.